EBIBioSamples/read_docs/docs/about.rst

 If you submit information to BioSamples please note that we will handle your submission in accordance with our Submission Privacy Notice.

 BioSamples is freely available, and its content is distributed under the `EMBL-EBI Terms of Use <https://www.ebi.ac.uk/about/terms-of-use>`_.
-The BioSamples code is available in `github <https://github.com/EBIBioSamples/biosamples-v4>`_ and distributed under the Apache 2.0 license.
+The BioSamples code is available in `Github <https://github.com/EBIBioSamples/biosamples-v4>`_ and distributed under the Apache 2.0 license.

 Contacts